-- General increase in performance through hybrid performance.
+- General power increase through hybrid power.

 - Only one boiler required - this saves space and installation costs.

 - The system is cheaper, has a longer service life and the need for spare parts is lower.

 - Maintenance by the operator and the manufacturer is less time-consuming.